t-albano/Insurance_Claims/Data_documentation.md

 # Insurance Complaints Data Documentation

-Data was collected from [`All Insurance Complaints`](https://data.texas.gov/dataset/Insurance-complaints-All-data/ubdr-4uff).
-Data was cleaned and filtered to be related to BCBSTX and its competitors.
+Data was collected from Texas OpenData's [`All Insurance Complaints`](https://data.texas.gov/dataset/Insurance-complaints-All-data/ubdr-4uff).
+Data was cleaned and filtered to relate to BCBSTX and its competitors.
 All columns contain no NULLs.

 Description of the 14 variables in `cleaned_insurance_complaint_data.xlsx`: